TaylorTA/LeetCode/README.md

 20. 700 Search in a Binary Search Tree
 21. 701 Insert into a Binary Search Tree
 22. 617 Merge Two Binary Trees
+23. 116 Populating Next Right Pointers in Each Node
 # Hash Table
 1. 2007 Find Original Array From Doubled Array
 2. 609 Find Duplicate File in System